miks555/AI-ebook-to-audiobook/README.md

 - if there is too much text in one line it will not be converted properly
 - it is recommended to have one or two sentences per line
 - if the program is stopped it will resume after restarting
-- ffmpeg.exe and ffprobe.exe is required
+- ffmpeg and ffprobe is required